Real estate markets ebb and flow, so creating and maintaining steady relationships with property owners as a contractor is vitally important.

-To do that in your property search, simply add a filter for “Most recent sale date.”
+To do that, simply add a filter for “Most recent sale date.”

-Once again, by visiting the profile page of a property of interest, you can simply enter the Ownership tab to see the reported owning entity.
-From there, you can click “Get Contact Information” to see the contact information of the owning party, including LLCs, individuals, and those associated with the owning-LLC.
+In a property card, under the Ownership tab, click “Unlock TrueOwner” to see the contact information of the owning party, including LLCs, individuals, and those associated with the owning-LLC.

-You can also run an owner search to fully dive into that owner’s portfolio, to see if they have more similar properties to the one you’re interested in, giving you a chance to win business in bulk.
+You can also search properties using an owner’s name to fully dive into their portfolio, to see if they have more similar properties to the one you’re interested in, giving you a chance to win business in bulk.

 Commercial Construction Marketing